 The channel dimensions for the realignments in future reaches 14W-22 and 14W-23 have been established through the use of appropriate geomorphological parameters consistent with this style of feature and have been confirmed through hydraulic modeling.
 The channels, which are illustrated in Figures 6.4.1 to 6.4.5 incorporate shallow overbank areas consisting of a combination of meadow marsh wetlands and small offline open water wetland features positioned alongside a centralized, meandering channel.
-Based on the review of corridor widths, there is sufficient area to provide the 2.443 ha of offline wetlands.
-The design and details of the meadow marsh wetlands and offline open water wetlands will be completed during detail design.
 This design allows for a greater water storage during moderate to higher flows and opportunities for additional infiltration, while maintaining a low flow channel, which resembles existing channel morphology in Reaches 14W-16 and parts of Reach of 14W-12.